British Rail 11001

 11001 was one of the first British Railways diesel locomotives, built in 1949 at British Railways' Ashford railway works.
-It was designed by O. V. S. Bulleid when he was Chief Mechanical Engineer of the Southern Railway.
+It was designed by Oliver Bulleid when he was Chief Mechanical Engineer of the Southern Railway.
 It was powered by a Paxman RPH Series 1 engine, capable of delivering 500 bhp at 1,250 rpm.
 It was driven via a Vulcan-Sinclair fluid coupling to an SSS (synchro-self-shifting) Powerflow gearbox.
 The gearbox provided three forward and reverse gears in either high or low range, with top speed ranging from 5 mph in 1st gear, low range up to 36 mph.
 It had a 0-6-0 wheel formation, driven by rods from a rear jackshaft on the final drive, and with Bulleid's favoured BFB wheels.

-Its main duties were on branch lines and shunting, working dwindling goods services on the Caterham line during the 1950s.
-It was allocated to Norwood Shed, but also has been photographed in Swindon.

-It was withdrawn in August 1959, and scrapped at Ashford Works in December.

-Oddly, the locomotive's controls were laid out as in a steam locomotive, perhaps because there were at that time few drivers with experience of driving diesel engines.
-There are no known photographs of the interior.